Osama Captured/Hanged

 Variations: In mid-2006 the "Osama" virus warnings were combined with the text of the (hoax) "Invitation" virus warning.

-Origins: There are few headlines that would grab the attention of more computer users around the world than news of Osama bin Laden's having been captured or killed, so that's exactly the bait pranksters have used more than once in attempting to lure
+Origins: There were few headlines guaranteed to grab the attention of more computer users around the world than news of Osama bin Laden's having been captured or killed, so that's exactly the bait pranksters have used more than once in attempting to lure

 unsuspecting victims users of Microsoft Windows platforms into installing malicious code onto their computers.